danyalahmed029/portfolio/content/projects/Limmitless.md

 showInProjects: true
 ---

-Limitless Ebooks is an ebooks listing websites where users can buy
+It is an eBook listing website where users can buy books